Estifan0s/Infinite-Scroll/README.md

 # Infinite-Scroll

 - The Unsplash API is utilized here to create a semmleslly infinite scroll event by loading pictures from the API.
-Nothing fancy, just trying it out!😁
+Nothing fancy, just trying it out!	:grin:

 ## Feature